Tornadoes of 1993: April 8

 Two weak F1 tornadoes touched down in South Texas during the early morning hours of April 8.
 That afternoon, a strong waterspout moved ashore and struck Grand Isle, Louisiana as a devastating F2 tornado.
-A wood frame high school and a post office were destroyed, and many homes, mobile homes, apartments, and businesses were also damaged or destroyed.
-A female high school senior was killed on the second school floor of the destroyed high school while two construction workers were killed on the first floor of a home they were remodeling near the high school.
+A wood-frame high school and a post office were destroyed, and many homes, mobile homes, apartments, and businesses were also damaged or destroyed.
+A female high school senior was killed on the second school floor of the destroyed high school, while two construction workers were killed on the first floor of a home they were remodeling near the high school.
 Along with the fatalities, 39 other people were injured.
 The tornado then crossed over the Caminada Bay and moved into Cheniere Caminada before dissipating.

+April 12 (Dominican Republic)

+A tornado in Constanza destroyed 21 homes and injured 2 girls.

+April 13 (Argentina)

+The 1993 Buenos Aires tornado outbreak [es] was an outbreak (QLCS type) of more than ≥100 tornadoes that affected the southern area of Buenos Aires province.
+It occurred between the night of Tuesday, April 13 and 14, leaving 7 people dead and more than a hundred injured and evacuated.
+Between the 20th and 24th hour, an extraordinary system of severe convective storms affected the localities of Trenque Lauquen, Pehuajó, Hipólito Yrigoyen, Carlos Casares, Bolívar, Daireaux, General Lamadrid, Olavarría, Tapalqué, Azul, Laprida, Benito Juárez, Tandil, Necochea, Lobería, Balcarce, General Alvarado and General Pueyrredon.
+The most affected localities were Henderson (F3), Urdampilleta (F3) and Mar del Plata (F2).
+This succession of tornadoes had intensities ranging from F0 to F3 and produced severe damage along northwest to southeast-oriented strips.
+The local area affected exceeded 4,000 square kilometers (1500 sq mi).
+The phenomenon was popularly called "La Noche De Los 100 Tornados" (the night of 100 tornadoes) and so far holds the record of being the largest tornado outbreak ever recorded in the southern hemisphere.

 April 24

-Seven people were killed and 100 injured by an F4 tornado in Catoosa, Oklahoma.
+Seven people were killed and 100 were injured by an F4 tornado in Catoosa, Oklahoma.
 Those seven fatalities were the most by any one tornado in 1993.
 The tornado damaged or destroyed 75% of the town's businesses.

+April 27 (Dominican Republic)

+An F1 tornado formed over Sabana de la Mar.